-A week ago I was watching the critically acclaimed Coach Cam, he brought up a concept called the Triangle of Influence.
+A week ago I was having a conversation with a friend, and he brought up a concept called the Triangle of Influence.

 This concept made me reach out to a bunch of sales reps and ask them how many contacts do they target per account and I was astounded to hear that most reps only do an average of 3-5 touch points even though those reps know that more touch points the better and they target only one contact per account.